 The Kansas thirty (30) day notice to quit is only to be served to tenants that have committed a second lease violation within six (6) months of receiving an initial 14/30-Day Notice to Comply or Quit.
 The thirty (30) day notice to quit does not give the tenant any chance to cure the violation; they are required to vacate the rental property within thirty (30) days of being served with the notice.
 If the tenant does not vacate the premises within the notice period, the landlord can terminate the lease agreement and file an action for eviction in court.
 Laws

-The Kansas 14/30 day notice to comply or quit is used to inform a tenant of their lease violation(s), how to cure the violation(s), as well as when the lease agreement will terminate if they do not comply with the notice.
-The notice states that the tenant will have fourteen (14) days to cure the violation(s), or the landlord will terminate the lease/rental agreement in thirty (30) days.
-If the tenant commits the same violation(s) within 6 months from date of being served this notice, the landlord can terminate the rental agreement with a 30-Day Notice to Quit (with no option to cure).
+The Kansas fourteen/thirty (14/30) day notice to comply or quit is used to inform a tenant of their lease violations, how to cure the violations, and when the lease agreement will terminate if they do not comply with the notice.
+The tenant will have fourteen (14) days to cure all non-compliances or the landlord will terminate the lease/rental agreement in thirty (30) days.
+If the tenant commits the same violations within six (6) months from the date of notice is received, the landlord can terminate the rental agreement with a 30-Day Notice to Quit (with no option to cure).
 Laws – § 58-2564(a) and §

 How to Evict a Tenant (Process)

 The Kansas eviction process begins with the landlord serving the tenant with a written notice outlining the eviction information (i.e., the reason the lease is being terminated, the date by which the premises must be vacated, whether or not the lease can be cured, etc.).
 The tenant must respond by either paying rent, correcting their non-compliances, or vacating the dwelling.
 Should they fail to comply, the landlord may attempt to reclaim possession of the premises by filing a Forcible Detainer, a.k.a. eviction lawsuit, with the district court.